steelwheels/JSTerminal/Documents/UsersManual.md

 This application has following features:
 * _JavaScriptable_: You can write shell script by JavaScript.
 The JavaScript shell (named *jsh*) is supported.
 It extend JavaScript to make shell scripting easier.
 See [jsh language manual](https://github.com/steelwheels/JSTools/blob/master/Document/jsh-lang.md) and [jsh system manual](https://github.com/steelwheels/JSTools/blob/master/Document/jsh-sys.md) for more details.
 * _GUI Designable_:  You can implement GUI by component based language named [Amber Programming Language](https://github.com/steelwheels/Amber/blob/master/Document/amber-language.md).
 You can call the script from JavaScript code to display the graphical user interface.
+* _Rapid and Interactive Application Development_: There are many built in functions.
+Especially, the GUI design by Amber Programming Language reduce the code for GUI implementation.
+* _Educational_: The interactive JavaScript programming environment helps you to learn JavaScript.
+The beginner can try 2D graphics programming with minimum effort.

 This product is open source software.
 If you have any question or suggestions please send e-mail to [Steel Wheels Project](mailto:steel.wheels.project@gmail.com) or write issue to the [Github repository](https://github.com/steelwheels/JSTerminal).